emilsw/ew/products/optimize.md

 You’re ready to set long-term goals, not just short-term goals.

-**What you get:**
+###What you get:###

- - A free ($29/month) account on **Convert.com**.
-I’m a certified specialist.
+ - **A free ($29/month) account on Convert.com.** I’m a certified specialist.
- - A free ($33/month) pro account on **Hotjar.com**.
-A powerful research tool.
+ - **A free ($33/month) pro account on Hotjar.com.** A powerful research tool.
- - Access to all the research material.
-Heatmaps, scroll maps, survey results, user sessions replays…valuable information on how your site is actually used and who your customers really are (knowing this will help you become better at marketing your products).
+ - **Access to all the research material.
+Heatmaps**, scroll maps, survey results, user sessions replays…valuable information on how your site is actually used and who your customers really are (knowing this will help you become better at marketing your products).
- - Optimization game plan for the next 6 months (list of proposed A/B tests and changes based on the insights I found that will help you grow your business).
+ - **Optimization game plan** for the next 6 months (list of proposed A/B tests and changes based on the insights I found that will help you grow your business).
- - A/B testing.
-I set up, run and monitor the tests.
+ - **A/B testing.** I set up, run and monitor the tests.

 To put it simply, I’ll focus on improving your website every month so you can focus on running your business.